Want To Drop The Drama? Here Are 5 Tips For A Drama Free Life

 However, it is important to remember that you and you alone are in control of your emotions and thought processes.
 What somebody may have done or said to you was a fact; it happened.
 Now it is your responsibility to choose how you are going to interpret the situation.

-For example, are you going to make assumptions about why this person did or said what they did – make assumptions about their motives, their inner thoughts, how they intended to make you feel?
-Because when you do this and choose to interpret their actions negatively, you are creating a ‘drama’ without fully understanding the entire situation, causing yourself and others only more hurt.
+For example, are you going to make assumptions about why this person did or said what they did?
+You may make assumptions about their motives, their inner thoughts, how they intended to make you feel.
+When you do this and choose to interpret their actions negatively, you are creating a ‘drama’ without fully understanding the entire situation, causing yourself and others only more hurt.

 Instead, choose to hold back from giving something your own, unreliable interpretation.
 Work with the facts of the situation, rather than assumptions, to find a solution.